 4. Apple iPad

-I’ll be honest; I went years without purchasing my own Apple iPad and consistently rented it out from my university.
+I’ll be honest, I went years without purchasing my own Apple iPad and consistently rented it out from my university.
+But after graduating, I realized it was necessary to own one.

 There are many apps for graphic designers on the iPad, ranging from Procreate for illustration to Lightroom for quick photo edits if you’re designing something editorial.